Why would you need a Bipolar 2 Test? Because both the treatment and symptoms of the two different types of Bipolar Disorder are different.

 (However, note that further validation and replication of the BSDS is still advised.)

-This new and increasingly popular bipolar disorder test can be taken here, free and online:
+This new and increasingly popular free bipolar disorder test can be taken here:

 The BSDS is preferred as a specific Bipolar 2 Test as it is thought to be more effective for detecting the more subtle forms of the disorder.
 This test is not as good as the MDQ for a clear YES/NO answer, but again is intended to pick up milder forms across the full bipolar spectrum.

-As you can see, a bipolar self-test can be done online, based on traditional paper and pencil questionnaires.
+As you can see, a bipolar self-test can be completed online, based on traditional paper and pencil questionnaires.

 This type of bipolar disorder test can tell you everything or nothing!